muppetlabs/openssl_marmalade/README.txt

 Marmalade ships with cyassl, which has an openssl compatibility layer.
 However, cyassl is optimised for resource-constrained platforms, and so lacks a large portion of the functionality provided by openssl.

 This port allows you to build openssl as a static library for linking with your projects.
 Open the openssl.mkb file to build the library for each of the standard configurations (X86/GCC ARM Debug/Release).
-Note that, in contrast to the standard distribution of OpenSSL, this port produces a single library - openssl.lib or openssl_d.lib  - as its output.
+Note that, in contrast to the standard distribution of openssl, this port produces a single library - openssl.lib or openssl_d.lib  - as its output.
 There is no separate libcrypto.

 To use the libary, you can add its path to the options section of your project's mkb file.
 For example, if your directory structure is as follows: